 The System Information Menu displays various settings and identification of the particular system.
+As each item in the menu is highlighted, the detail for that item is displayed at the bottom of the screen.

 SSID (Software ID)

 Displays the software ID number for the System.